 Meet the Governors

-Brenda Steel - Safeguarding Governor / Co Vice Chair
+Brenda Steel - LA Governor (Safeguarding/Co Vice Chair)

 Brenda is a Local Authority appointed governor to Orchard Manor School.